boseHere/sRNA_snakemake_workflow/README.md

 $ git clone https://github.com/boseHere/sRNA_snakemake_workflow
 $ cd sRNA_snakemake_workflow
 ```
 3. Add your sample files to the `data/1_raw/` directory.
 These can be fastq, fq, fastq.gz, or fq.gz files.
+See [Samples](#samples) for more info about this.
-4. Add your genomes files (chloroplast and mitochondria genome, non-sRNA genome, and overall reference genome) to the corresponding subdirectories in the `genomes` directory.
+4. Add your genomes files (chloroplast and mitochondria genome, reference genome, and optional non-coding RNA genome) to the corresponding subdirectories in the `genomes` directory.
+See [Genomes](#genomes) for more info about this.
 5. Check that your directory structure within the `sRNA_snakemake_workflow` folder matches that described.
 See [Directory Structure](#directory-structure) for a concise glance at what your directory structure should look like from the top level before running the pipeline.
 6. Fill out the config.yaml file in the top level directory.
 See [Editing Config](#editing-config) for more information on the different sections of the file and how to fill them out.
 The config.yaml file that is downloaded with this repository also contains comments to assist with filling it in.
 7. Execute the following on the command line from the top level of the directory structure:
 ```
 $ snakemake --cores # INSERT MAX NUMBER OF CORES HERE